ugiordan/ocp-service-mesh-samples/oracle-db/README.md

 ~~~

 Export the **ORACLEDB_WALLET_LOCATION** variable (or manually edit the [oracle-db-tcps-wallet.yaml](platform/ocp/oracle-db-tcps-wallet.yaml) file)
-which specifies the *mountPath* where the Java microservice application can find the SSO Wallet file (*cwallet.sso*) required to start the SSL/TLS connection.
+which specifies the *mountPath* where the Java microservice application can find the SSO Wallet file (*cwallet.sso*)
+required to start the SSL/TLS connection.

 ~~~bash
 export ORACLEDB_WALLET_LOCATION="<wallet_location>"
 ~~~

-Then *mountPath* (i.e., the **ORACLEDB_WALLET_LOCATION**) must coincide with the one selected for the **wallet_location** variable (used to set the *oracle.net.wallet_location* variable) specified in the Oracle URL string. \
+Then *mountPath* (i.e., the **ORACLEDB_WALLET_LOCATION**) must coincide with the one selected for the **wallet_location**
+variable (used to set the *oracle.net.wallet_location* variable) specified in the Oracle URL string. \
-The following is the JDBC URL connection string with JDBC Thin Driver using the TCPS protocol and the SSO Wallet:
+The following is the JDBC EZConnect URL connection string with JDBC Thin Driver using the TCPS protocol and the SSO Wallet:
 ~~~bash
 export ORACLEDB_URL="jdbc:oracle:thin:@tcps://$ORACLEDB_HOST:$ORACLEDB_PORT/<service-name>?wallet_location=$ORACLEDB_WALLET_LOCATION"
 ~~~

 <!--
 ~~~bash
 export ORACLEDB_URL="jdbc:oracle:thin:@(DESCRIPTION=(ADDRESS=(PROTOCOL=TCPS)(HOST=$ORACLEDB_HOST)(PORT=$ORACLEDB_PORT))(CONNECT_DATA=(SERVER=DEDICATED)(SERVICE_NAME=<service-name>)))?WALLET_LOCATION=$ORACLEDB_WALLET_LOCATION"